-The District is governed by an elected five-member Board responsible for managing and controlling the District's financial and educational affairs.
+The District is governed by the elected seven-member Board.
+The Board is responsible for managing and controlling the District's financial and educational affairs.
 The Superintendent is responsible, along with other administrative staff, for managing the District's day-to-day operations under the Board's direction.